Mariners Sunday mailbag: Could Seattle set a record-low attendance mark this week?

 That’s amusing.
 I could’ve asked if Washington was just a softball and crew school during the Tyrone Willingham and Steve Sarkisian eras.

 I’m happy with Travis DeCuire and what he’s done with the basketball program.
-It’s been on a high level since Larry Krystkowiak was the head coach.
+It’s been on a high level since Larry Krystkowiak was the head coach and he’s elevated.
+Montana was lucky to sign him to an extension.

 Montana football went through a downturn due to poor decisions from the administration, worse coaching and other teams catching up to the Griz.
 Many people assumed that football would return to its dominance because Bobby Hauck came back to be the head coach.
 That may happen, but it will be vastly be more difficult than people think.
 The damage done in the previous years and the ascension of Eastern Washington, UC Davis and Weber State as perennial powers have changed the landscape of the conference.
 Also I need Montana State head coach Jeff Choate to get hired by a bigger program.

 Having four conference opponents in the preseason Top 25 of the Football Championship Subdivision (two on the road) and a nonconference game against Oregon isn’t exactly ideal.
-Prediction: 7-5.
+I will say 8-4, but I want to go 7-5.
+I’m trying to be optimistic.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.